Gcp 180808 051 Compressed For Web

 Is there a hospital or clinic nearby?

 The nearby Niseko International Clinic provides medical services in English.
-Outside of Niseko International Clinic’s hours, the Kutchan-Kosei General Hospital (about at 15-minute drive away) is the nearest available option.
+Outside of Niseko International Clinic’s hours, the closest available option is Kutchan-Kosei General Hospital, located about a 20-minute drive from Skye Niseko.

 About the Ski Area